 For a personal view on issues around coming out in the workplace, it might be worth doing your own research into how others in your career sector have approached this, and what their experiences have been.

 At the application stage

-When considering disclosing at the application stage, it's worth considering whether there are ways in which your sexuality could be helpful to you in pitching yourself to a prospective employer.
-For example, having been the LGBT Officer in your college probably involved organisational skills, teamwork, leadership, responsibility, and sensitivity – all qualities which employers tend to look for.
+When considering disclosing at the application stage, it is worth reflecting on whether there are ways in which your sexuality could be helpful to you in pitching yourself to a prospective employer.
+For example, having been the LGBT Officer in your college likely involved organisational skills, teamwork, leadership, responsibility, and sensitivity – all qualities which employers tend to look for.
 And coming out to family and friends will very likely have needed, amongst other things, empathy and willingness to take a risk.

-The employer will only know what you include in your CV or application, However your sexuality/sexual orientation may become obvious for example if you have held a position of responsibility within an LGBT+ society.
+The employer will only know what you include in your CV or application.
+Yet, your sexuality/sexual orientation may be implied - for example if you have held a position of responsibility within an LGBT+ society.
 The inference may be that if you belonged to such a group then you must be gay, lesbian or bisexual.
-If you are unsure of disclosing your sexuality, you may wish to simply state, "involved in various organisations at university" and focus on the skills you developed.
+If you are unsure of disclosing your sexuality, you may wish to only state, 'involved in various organisations at university'.
+Then focus on the skills you developed instead.

 When it comes to interviews or assessment centres, it's important to decide what you're comfortable with.
-This isn't simply a question of whether to discuss your sexual orientation; it can also be about how you behave and what image of yourself you want to project.
-If you decided not to disclose, then you may need to think about, language, dress code, behaviour during an interview and this may significantly increase stress to an already stressful situation if you're distracted by second-guessing what an interviewer might assume about your sexual orientation.
+This isn't simply a question of whether to discuss your sexual orientation.
+It can also be about how you behave and what image of yourself you want to project.
+If you decided not to disclose, then you may need to think about language, dress code, and behaviour during an interview.
+This may increase stress in an already stressful situation if you're distracted by second-guessing what an interviewer might assume about your sexual orientation.

 Disclosing your sexuality during employment